How is liver cancer diagnosed?

 These tests are also done in people newly diagnosed with liver cancer, if they haven’t been done previously.

 Kidney function tests: Tests of blood urea nitrogen (BUN) and creatinine levels are often done to assess how well your kidneys are working.

 Complete blood count (CBC): This test measures levels of red blood cells, white blood cells (which fight infections), and platelets (which help the blood clot).
 It gives an idea of how well the bone marrow, where new blood cells are made, is functioning.

 Blood chemistry tests and other tests: Blood chemistry tests check the levels of a number of minerals and other substances in the blood, some of which might be affected by liver cancer.
-For example, liver cancer can cause blood levels of calcium to rise, while blood glucose levels may fall.
+For example, liver cancer can raise blood levels of calcium, while blood glucose levels may fall.
 Liver cancer can also sometimes cause cholesterol levels to go up, so this may be checked as well.